lvoytek/discourse-triage/README.md

     dsctriage -c 'general discussions/microk8s' -s https://discuss.kubernetes.io

+### Tag
+To focus specifically on topics with a given tag in Discourse, specify the `-t` or `--tag` option.
+Discourse Triage will then look through the tags of each updated topic in the category and only show those containing the one provided.
+For example, the following command will show updates to topics specific to kubeflow in the `charm` category of CharmHub's Discourse site:

+    dsctriage -s https://discourse.charmhub.io/ -c charm -t kubeflow

 ### Print full urls
 By default, post IDs can be clicked to open in a browser.
 However, if your terminal does not support the hyperlink format, or you just want the urls in plaintext you can use the `--fullurls` argument.
 This will print the url to the